hemingkx/SpecDec/readme.md

 ## Example

-We put the first three tokenized sentences of WMT14.EN-DE in `data/wmt14.en-de/example.en`.
+We put the first three tokenized sentences of WMT14 EN-DE in `data/wmt14.en-de/example.en`.
 Put this file in the `input_path` of the inference script.
 The results below were obtained by running  `inference.sh` with  `inference_paper.py` (on 1 Nvidia P100 GPU, Pytorch 1.10, CUDA 11).

 | Model           | Accepted Tokens (average) | Latency (s) |
 | --------------- | :-----------------------: | :---------: |